Double-Lu/ground-system-skeleton/README.md

 ### Any front-end web application framework/toolset: Angular, Ember, Polymer, React, etc. or just plain JavaScript

 * Receives nicely-formatted data from Main Server
+  * Preprocessed on server-side, so our application consumes data that can be used directly in UI/UX modules, eg. { 'change_altitude':-0.32, altitude_display: '231.89 feet' }
 * Routes data through to the right places
   * Send appropriate data to the data visualization controller, so it can update the user display accordingly
   * Cache some data in a local database/CSV/storage